sword-2/library/readme.md

 #bible-kjv
 It is not complete and not checked to avoid errors.

 **Plan**
-It is planned to be a KJV bible accessible by simple file-system.
-The .zip download is planned to expand into folders for each book, and inside that, files for each chapter.
+It is planned to be a KJV bible accessible by simple file-system with some extra folders like appendices.

-It started out from a Gutenberg download (Reference 1).
-The particular download was good, but one giant file.
-The giant file would be harder to navigate.
+The bulk of content started from a Gutenberg download (Reference 1).
+The particular download was good to supply a whole bible, but it came out in one giant file.
+The giant file is being split into smaller parts.

-There are already lots of bible apps, but a file-system format makes for easy addition of tools like concordance, maybe coloring pages if a child downloaded, etc.
+There are already lots of bible apps, but a file-system format also makes for easy addition of tools like concordance, maybe coloring pages if a child downloaded, etc.
+Maybe a script will be added to assemble the books and chapters back like the original giant file?

 **Caution: not yet checked for accidental errors.**